edelgrace/blog/content/post/2013-01-05-the-best-thing-about-being-18.md

   </div>
 </div>

 &#8230; Is getting an adult library card.
-I&#8217;m not even joking.
+I'm not even joking.
 I detested the teen library card.
-It was too &#8220;hip&#8221; for me.
+It was too "hip" for me.
 So I rather like my simplistic and pretty white adult library card.
 The bad thing is that I have to memorize a new card number.
-Although the number for my new card has bits and pieces of my address and home phone number so I reckon it&#8217;s not that bad.
+Although the number for my new card has bits and pieces of my address and home phone number so I reckon it's not that bad.

 And so I made my first library haul of the year with my shiny new library card!
-It took me an hour because I was pressed for time and with the fact that I probably won&#8217;t have too much time for reading.
+It took me an hour because I was pressed for time and with the fact that I probably won't have too much time for reading.
 I finished one of them in a jiffy though.<span id="more-210"></span>

 <div class="right">
   <div class="picture">